 All these and more questions will be answered in our SleepTight review below.
 This review’s objective is to provide you with adequate information about this device from an unbiased perspective.
 That way, you’ll know without a shadow of a doubt if this device is right for you.

 SleepTight Review – Product Overview

-Although ST has been on the market for about two years, the idea behind it has been studied by experts for several decades now and has proven effective.
+Although this mouthpiece has been on the market for just a few years, the idea behind it has been studied by experts for several decades now and has proven to be highly effective.
 In one scientific study that was published on the US National Library of Medicine National Institute of Health, 630 men and women with snoring were examined to assess MAD treatment success rate.